All Episodes

 Pure and simple.

-Now, this is just another thing for here here.
+Now, this is just another thing.

-Regardless of what you think of what this report is, and the fastest ABC can get it out, the better to undermine it.
+And the fastest ABC can get it out, the better to undermine it.

-Now, the j Department of Justice has a national security obligation to make sure that these leaks don't happen.
+Now, the Department of Justice has a national security obligation to make sure that these leaks don't happen.

-They have if and the way you do that is to find out who's engaging in them and prosecute them.
+And the way you do that is to find out who's engaging in them and prosecute them.

-To find out who in the intelligence community or wherever it is, state, painting, who knows where it's coming from.
+And there are no efforts being made in this regard to find out who in the intelligence community or wherever it is, state, panic guy, who knows where it's coming from.

 This is what I mean when I say there are people, leftists, who will tear this country down, tear it apart, and rebuild it in their own image if they get the chance.

-Yeah, Monica Monica Goodwin.
+Yeah, Monica Goodwin.

-Goodling, Monica Goodling.
+Monica Goodling.

-All the this this is just an attempt to get Gonzalez and get Bush while this stuff is going on.
+This is just an attempt to get Gonzalez and get Bush while this stuff is going on.

-Now, at the same time this is happening.
+Now, at the same time, this is happening.

 Reuters reports that the largest daytime assembly of U.S. warships in the Gulf since the 2003 Iraq war prepared on Wednesday to hold drills off Iran's coast in a major U.S. show of force that unnerved the oil markets.

-Well, now what do you think is happening here?
+Well, now, what do you think is happening here?

 That's what John Edwards told the Council on Foreign Relations today.

-U.S. Navy officials said that Iran was not notified of plans to sail nine ships, including two carriers through the Straits of Hormuz.
+U.S. Navy officials said that Iran was not notified of plans to sail nine ships, including two carriers, through the Straits of Hormuz.

 It's a narrow channel in international waters off Iran's coast.